 "I see supervision as the creation of a good relational space between us as supervisor and supervisee where creative, collaborative learning and personal growth can take place".

-I provide a warm and collaborative environment to encourage open discussion about all aspects of your professional practice.
-In creating an environment together where you can be open, I can provide the supervision you need on all aspects of your professional practice.
+I provide a warm, compassionate and collaborative environment to encourage open discussion about all aspects of your professional practice.
+My aim is that in creating an environment together where you can be open and bring all of yourself, I can provide the supervision you need on all aspects of your professional practice.

 Successful supervision results in personal development and growth of you, my supervisee.
 Deeper knowledge.
 More confidence in your professional practice.
 The learning from sharing in supervision comes from what is possible in our work together.
 We both learn from the experience.